Zain Retherford: 2021

 To start off the year, Retherford defeated Evan Henderson in February at the NLWC V. Retherford competed at the rescheduled 2020 US Olympic Team Trials from April 2 to 3 as the top–seed in an attempt of representing the United States at the 2020 Summer Olympics.
 He knocked off two–time Pan American Continental champion and 2019 NCAA champion Anthony Ashnault in the first round, but was unexpectedly upset by 2018 US Open champion Joey McKenna by decision.
-He lost his consolation match against 2021 NCAA champion from Penn State Nick Lee, not placing.
+He lost his consolation match against 2021 NCAA champion from Penn State Nick Lee, failing to place.

 Retherford bulked up to 70 kilograms for a comeback at the 2021 US World Team Trials on September 11–12, intending to represent the country at the World Championships.
 After losing in the first round in the hands of Jordan Oliver, Retherford made his way to a third-place finish.
 He is also a Senior Freestyle World Silver Medalist (70 kg; 2022).